← Marketplace

 The LoRaWAN connector integrates with your network server (ChirpStack, The Things Stack, or a comparable class of server) rather than the radios themselves.
 It receives decoded uplinks over the server's API or MQTT integration, applies your payload codecs where the server has not, and emits each reading as a governed event carrying the device EUI, the gateway metadata, and the tenant.
 LoRaWAN is uplink-mostly by nature, which suits it: door, leak, temperature, and tank-level sensors that report on change or on a slow heartbeat, across a whole campus on batteries.

 Because the physical layer is long-range and low-power, the connector treats freshness as a first-class signal: a sensor that stops reporting is itself an event, not a blank spot.
 This listing is sense-only; no downlinks are issued.
-It is available now: built and maintained by Fibric, and wired with a Fibric deployment engineer through the early-access program.
+It is managed early access: built and maintained by Fibric, and wired with a Fibric deployment engineer through the early-access program.

 Kind